VISIT CAMPUSCome to see what TERI SAS has to offer

 3. Government departments: With water being categorized as one of the top five risks, government departments like public health, drinking water and sanitation, water supply, pollution control board etc. are hiring people who could assist them in tackling this issue.

 4. Donor agencies and NGOs: There are vast areas in developing nations which do not have access to safe drinking water and sanitation.
 There are several donor agencies that are supporting institutions to make water and sanitation available and accessible to this segment of population thus creating a plethora of opportunities.
 Several independent NGO's are also working in this sector.

 5. Research organizations: Proliferating water issues has given rise to enormous need for scientific expertise and knowledge for suggesting innovative solutions to the problem.

 6. Band of entrepreneurs: The huge prospects in this sector can also motivate some enthusiastic students to take this up as a business proposition.

 LLM programme with specialisation in Environment and Natural Resources Law and Infrastructure and Business Law

-Advanced PG diploma in Renewable Energy / Certificate Course in Renewable Energy
+Advanced PG Diploma in Renewable Energy / PG Diploma in Renewable Energy